Use one of 6 ways to work out the value of goods produced outside of the EU, for Customs Duty, VAT calculations and trade statistics.

 - delivery to the EU border

-- royalties and licence fees paid by you on the imported goods as a condition of sale
+- royalties and licence fees you have paid on the imported goods as a condition of sale

 - containers and packing

-- any proceeds of resale the seller will receive
+- any proceeds of resale the seller will get

-- goods and services you provide to the seller for free or at a reduced cost - such as, components incorporated in the imported goods, or development and design work carried out outside the EU and necessary for the production of the imports
+- goods and services you give to the seller for free or at a reduced cost - for example, parts you use in the imported goods, or development and design work carried out outside the EU and needed to produce the imports

-If you import goods from a processor - that is a business that assembles or otherwise works on one or more sets of existing products to create your new imported products - transaction values can be built up by adding to the processing costs the value of any materials or components you provided to the processor.
+If you import goods from a processor - that is, a business that assembles or works on one or more sets of existing products to make your new imported products – work out transaction values by adding the value of any materials or components you gave to the processor, to the processing costs.